skyscrapers/docker-images/README.md

 * [g10k](https://github.com/xorpaul/g10k)
 * [Packer](https://www.packer.io/)

-All these tools are used to succesfully build AWS images for the Skyscrapers customers, supports g10k as faster replacement for r10k for building pPuppet modules.
+All these tools are used to succesfully build AWS images for the Skyscrapers customers, supports g10k as faster replacement for r10k for building Puppet modules.

 To build this image, a build argument is required:
 * `PACKER_VERSION`
-* `G10k_VERSION`

 You can specify it in a manual build like this:
-`$ docker build --build-arg PACKER_VERSION=1.0.4 --build-arg=0.4.4 -t skyscrapers/packer:1.0.4-g10k0.4.4 .`
+`$ docker build --build-arg PACKER_VERSION=1.0.4 -t skyscrapers/packer-g10k:1.0.4 .`

 ## Teleport